AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2016-01-19-foundation6.md

 Adjusted the CSS/JS includes, now including just `jQuery`, `foundation.min.js` and `what-input.min.js`.
 After doing that the websites was completely b0rked.
-Lets work through a few things we did to fix (some of) it.
+Let's work through a few things we did to fix (some of) it.

 ## Changes